neonevm/neon-evm.docs/docs/about/terminology.md

 ---

 ### Proof-of-History (PoH)
-The blockchain algorithm for time synchronisation.
+The blockchain algorithm for time synchronization.
 Instead of using the traditional timestamps, PoH is able to prove that a message or event occurred at a certain time after one event, but before another.

 ---